 - Slow flight

-- Stall recovery techniques in different configurations, attitudes and power settings
+- Stall recovery techniques in different configurations, and power settings

-- Unusal attitude recovery techniques in different attitudes and energy states
+- Recovery techniques from unusual attitudes in different energy states

 - Spin recovery techniques